trimstray/nginx-admins-handbook/README.md

 }

-# than to use the simplified form:
+# Than to use the simplified form:
 server {

     listen       80;